dondon145/ParticleSystem_2/README.md

-This Particle System does not have an Emitter and does not give any effects yet.
+This particle system works alright and has an emitter.
+But it does not have any premade particle effects.